Peter-Hudson/twitter-timeline/README.md

 Twitter Timeline Example
 ========================

-A first attempt (will need some tweaks; as I am still learning) at using Dart on command-line to get your timeline updates from Twitter and save to a JSON file.
+A first attempt (will need some tweaks; as I am still learning) at using Dart on command-line to get your timeline updates from Twitter (using Twitter API version 1.1) and save to a JSON file.

 ## Setup
 #### Update config.json with: